Fair & Ethical Sourcing

 fair and ethical sourcing

 ZALORA recognises the responsibility that we share with our own-brand suppliers to source products in an ethical and transparent manner and we want our employees and customers to be confident that the people who make our products are treated fairly, enjoy decent human rights and are not exposed to unsafe working conditions.
-We are committed to ensure our practices and responsibilities are aligned with the United Nation Universal Declaration of Human Rights and the United Nation Guiding Principles on Business and Human Rights and we will work with brands who share our commitment and verify the existence of those.
+We are committed to ensure our practices and responsibilities are aligned with the United Nations Universal Declaration of Human Rights (UDHR) and the United Nation Guiding Principles on Business and Human Rights (UNGP-BHR), and we work with brands who share our commitment and verify the existence of those.

 #F285A5